 A final word on shopping for document scanner

 Remember: No matter what kind of document scanner you buy, the software it is compatible with can make a world of difference.
-Automatic image enhancement and file organization in the cloud can reduce the organizational work associated with scanning.
+Automatic image enhancement and document organization in the cloud can reduce the organizational work associated with scanning.
 But if scanning is integral to your job it is absolutely worth something that is accurate and fast because nothing is as bad as waiting for multiple scans just to end up with blurry, unusable documents.